Amirtesh/VirtualScreening-GROMACS-Pipeline/README.md

 ## Gromacs_all_codes_complex.txt

-This file contains all the necessary codes to perform simulation of protein-ligand complex with gromacs, perform analysis such as RMSD, RMSF, SASA, Radius of Gyration, Number of H bonds, Free energy landscape and Principal component analysis.
+This file contains all the necessary codes to perform simulation of protein-ligand complex with gromacs, perform analysis such as RMSD, RMSF, SASA, Radius of Gyration, Number of H bonds, Minimum Distance, Free energy landscape and Principal component analysis.
 It also contains the commands required to perform MMPBSA analysis with gmx_MMPBSA software installed.

 ## Gromacs_all_codes_protein.txt